robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/molecule_explorer.png" style="width:80%;"/>
 </center>

 The downside of this approach is that I have to remember to move a new note to the correct folder.
-I wrote a python script to do this for me (i.e move all notes tagged “#molecule” to the Molecules folder), but even without that, it can be done quickly using the command palette (⌘P “move” ⏎) or you can set a custom shortcut.
+I wrote a python script to do this for me (i.e. move all notes tagged “#molecule” to the Molecules folder), but even without that, it can be done quickly using the command palette (⌘P “move” ⏎) or you can set a custom shortcut.

 ### Topics